 Once your scholarship has been published, you’ll want to ensure its longevity and maximize readership.
 Contact us to discuss strategies for preserving your scholarship through disciplinary repositories, Scholar Commons, and other sharing venues.
 We can also help you develop a social media strategy for your research.
 Learn more about sharing your research through Scholar Commons.

 Using freely available course materials is a great way to save your students money, improve learning outcomes, and customize your teaching materials.
 Make an appointment for help locating, modifying, or creating cost-free learning materials.
-Also, apply for our annual SCoer Faculty Grant or visit our OER guide to learn more.
+Also, apply for our annual SCoer Faculty Award or visit our OER guide to learn more.